How long do I have to report a workplace injury in NSW?

 NSW workers compensation lawyers

 Practical legal help for injured workers in NSW.
-We help with denied claims, weekly payments, treatment disputes, WPI thresholds and serious injury strategy.
+We help with denied claims, weekly payments, treatment disputes, permanent impairment, and work injury damages.

 General information only.
 Strict time limits can apply to NSW claim and dispute pathways.